Vigor-Tech/privatedocsai_releases/README.md

 * Network traffic is heavily encrypted.
 * We do not have access to your local files or local chat logs.

-If you discover a severe security vulnerability, please **DO NOT** open a public issue.
-Email us directly at `security@privatedocsai.com` so we can patch it immediately.
+If you discover a severe security vulnerability, email us directly at `security@privatedocsai.com` so we can patch it immediately.

 ## ⚖️ License